-ISS Flight Study: Compared to the analog study, the flight study is at an earlier stage.
-The aims of this study are to test the efficacy of lighting protocols for daily operations using SSLAs for inflight crewmembers onboard ISS missions.
-Specifically, we will assess the acceptability, use and operational impact of deployment of the Dynamic Lighting Schedule protocol on astronaut vision, sleep, alertness, circadian rhythms, and general well-being during ISS flight missions.
-This inflight study will test the hypotheses that, compared to current static daily lighting of General Illumination only, the Dynamic Lighting Schedule protocol will maintain acceptable visual performance and color discrimination for operational tasks, improve circadian entrainment, improve circadian adaptation following a sleep shift challenge such as a 'slam-shift', improve sleep duration and efficiency, and enhance wake-time alertness and cognitive performance.
+General Illumination only, the Dynamic Lighting Schedule protocol will maintain acceptable visual performance and color discrimination for operational tasks, improve circadian entrainment, improve circadian adaptation following a sleep shift challenge such as a 'slam-shift', improve sleep duration and efficiency, and enhance wake-time alertness and cognitive performance.

 Ethical approvals have been obtained from NASA and Partners Healthcare for the flight study.
 The flight study successfully went through an ISS Medical Project (ISSMP) feasibility assessment on 8/8/15.
 Subsequently, the Human Research Program (HRP) Science Management Panel selected this study for flight on 9/3/15.
 The first ISSMP teleconference was held on 9/30/15 involving representatives from JSC's ISSMP, BWH, and TJU.
-Currently, this teleconference is held every two weeks.
-Three crew members have consented to participate in the flight study.
-The first astronaut is scheduled to begin pre-flight testing in the near range.
-Four SSLAs have been successfully delivered to the ISS.
+Currently, this teleconference is held monthly.
+To date, seven crew members have consented to participate in the flight study.
+The first three astronauts have completed pre-flight, in-flight, and post-flight testing.
+The other four consented crewmembers are in process in various phases of pre-flight, in-flight, and post-flight testing.
+Fifty-one SSLAs have been successfully installed in the ISS.

 This ISS flight study on crewmembers is a sophisticated human photobiological study.
 All photobiological studies, whether in spaceflight or on Earth, rely on precise characterization of the independent variable of the study: light.
 For this study, the relevant light stimulus is light emitted by the new SSLAs and the current ISS fluorescent lighting system.
 A spectrophotometer/irradiance meter is an essential tool for ensuring that consistent emission of light spectrum and light intensity are maintained during the inflight ISS research.
-The key measures for this flight study are light irradiance, and spectral power distribution of the four settings of the SSLAs, as well as the single setting of the current fluorescent lights.
-Working with the study collaborators, ISSMP has selected and purchased the specific meter that will be used for the flight study.
-Considerable work between the study collaborators and the hardware group of ISSMP has gone into to making flight worthy versions of visual performance and color vision tests.
-These tests are now complete and ready to be used on ISS.
-The Lanthany Desaturated 15-Hue test is the method to be used for testing crewmember color discrimination under the different SSLA light settings compared to that of the current fluorescent lighting on ISS.
+The key measures for this flight study are light irradiance, illuminance, and spectral power distribution of the four settings of the SSLAs, as well as the single setting of the current fluorescent lights.
+Working with the study collaborators, ISSMP has selected and purchased the meter that is being used for the flight study.
+To date, 23 sets of lighting measures have been taken by crewmembers and transmitted from ISS to the study team on Earth.

+Considerable work between the study collaborators and the hardware group of ISSMP has gone into making flight worthy versions of visual performance and color vision tests.
+These tests are now complete and are being used on the ISS.
+The Lanthony Desaturated 15-Hue test is the method to be used for testing crewmember color discrimination under the different SSLA light settings compared to that of the current fluorescent lighting on ISS.
 Additional planning for the flight study is ongoing with regular meetings with NASA personnel.
 Historical data of actigraphy, sleep logs, cognitive testing, and urine samples have been identified from previous flight studies that will act as the control data in the flight study.
 Discussions are ongoing about data sharing for these historical data.